 1 Terms used to incorporate First Nations values into the organization’s approach to health care.
 Also referred to as ‘holistic’.

-Sign-up for ShiftsCurrent volunteers and mentors click here for documents and scheduling.
+Sign-up for ShiftsCurrent volunteers click here for documents and scheduling.

 Visit the ClinicSaturdays: 12:30-3:30 PM